ronaldjornson/bash_mess/README.md

 # bash_mess

+## A Project for my own use to exercise bash-scripting on github

 At long last messing around with bash scripting and github

 Not to be taken too serious.
 This is just to get the hang of workflows.